PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 > to validate and test your specification.
 Redocly will also lint your document,
 > and apply proper formatting if requested.

-**OpenAPI specifications MUST follow the [OpenAPI 3.1 standard](https://spec.openapis.org/oas/v3.1.0).**

 Springdoc-openapi and
-[Swagger-core](https://github.com/swagger-api/swagger-core) are the main Java implementation of Swagger which also supports JAX-RS and plain servlets, using these libraries in java you can generate the OpenAPI specification based on the meta-data added in the form of code annotations.
+[Swagger-core](https://github.com/swagger-api/swagger-core) are the main Java implementations of Swagger which also support JAX-RS and plain servlets.
+Using these libraries with Java allows for generation of the OpenAPI specifications based on the meta-data provided in the form of code annotations.
 Similarly, the two main OpenAPI implementations for .NET are [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)